Configuration Files

 Hyprland targets

-Default apply target:
+Default legacy apply target:

 ~/.config/hypr/monitors.conf

-Default root config used for source verification:
+Default legacy root config used for source verification:

 ~/.config/hypr/hyprland.conf